Nubank (NU) loss reaches US$ 29.9 million in 2Q22 – Money Times

 The result came worse than expected in relation to the numbers expected by the market consensus, which projected a loss of US$ 10 million, according to the Bloomberg.

-Revenues totaled $1.15 billion, with interest income and gains (losses) on financial instruments reaching $853 million, up 361% year-on-year, primarily due to growth in net interest income from the loan portfolio to consumers, comprising personal credit and credit cards, in addition to the increase in interest rates in Brazil and the growth of financial assets with the expansion of Nubank’s service franchise in Brazil.
+Revenues totaled US$1.15 billion, with interest income and gains (losses) on financial instruments reaching US$853 million, up 361% year-on-year, primarily driven by growth in net interest income from the loan portfolio to consumers, consisting of personal credit and credit cards, in addition to the increase in interest rates in Brazil and the growth of financial assets with the expansion of Nubank’s service franchise in Brazil.

 Fee and commission income more than doubled in one year to $304.5 million.
 The result reflects the increase in revenues from interchange fees, impacted by the increase in the volume of purchases with credit and debit cards resulting from the growth in Nu’s customer base and in its activity fees.